dragon66/icafe/README.md

 </repository>
 ```

-Then you can use the SNAPSHOT version of ICAFR in your pom.xml:
+Then you can use the SNAPSHOT version of ICAFE in your pom.xml:

 ```xml
 <dependency>